department-of-veterans-affairs/vagov-content/pages/decision-reviews/insurance-claims.md

 ## What if I have more questions?

-You can get answers to frequently asked questions about decision reviews.
+Get answers to frequently asked questions about decision reviews.
 <br>
 [Go to FAQs](/decision-reviews/faq/).